mpostol/OPC-UA-OOI/README.md

 In scope there are also deliverables supporting:

-•	Exposition of the Process Data in the context of Metadata
+•	Exposition of the Process Data in the context of Metadata [OPC UA Address Space Model Designer](http://www.commsvr.com/Products/OPCUA/UAModelDesigner.aspx)

 •	Browsing (using the sematic) of the Metadata to selectively access requested Process Data